fmaste/Haskell/doc/TypeCheckingAndInference.md

 ```

 The type inference system is good but can't be that good while trying to be
 unambiguous.
-With the first parsed usage it inferred that the type of
+After the first usage parsed it inferred that the type of
 ```myAdd``` was ```myAdd :: Int -> Int -> Int``` but next line we are calling it
 with type ```myAdd :: Float -> Float -> Float```.

 The same way the compiler couldn't pick a specific implementation of class
 ```Addition``` it can't make function ```myAdd``` use restricted
 polymorphism/overloading by its own. ***How can the compiler be unambiguously
-sure what the developer wants?***
+sure about what the developer wants?***

 In contrast with dynamically typed languages ***all the types composed together
 by function application have to match up.
 If they don't, the program will be